-1) generalisations ("Everyone is afraid of mice, so they must have a reason");
+- Generalisations: "Everyone is afraid of mice, so they must have a reason."

-2) learned behaviour ("My mother is afraid of mice, so so am I!");
+- Learned behaviour: "My mother is afraid of mice, so so am I!"

-3) past experiences ("A mouse once ran across my floor when I wasn't expecting it.
-It gave me a fright and I've been scared of them ever since.").
+- Past experiences: "A mouse once ran across my floor when I wasn't expecting it.
+It gave me a fright and I've been scared of them ever since."

-This hub is by no means arguing that you should leave your mouse infestation be.
+Mouse infestations are a different story.
+This article is by no means arguing that you should leave your mouse infestation be.
 By all means, wild mice can't stay in your house.
 But do be humane when removing them, and try to do so with as little panic and fear as possible.
-The last thing that you - as well as the mice - want while trying to sort out an infestation is stress, panic and death.
+The last thing that you—as well as the mice—want while trying to sort out an infestation is stress, panic and death.

-2. Is it really mice themselves you are afraid of?
+However, ask yourself: is it really the mice themselves you are afraid of?